Alpenglow88/WDIO6_boilerplate/README.md

 Following the Gherkin syntax, the [features](./features) directory contains the features and the step definitions, as well as the page objects themselves.

-The [utils folder](utils/) contains the environment file (for setting the test environment - URLs, username etc used in the E2E tests) as well as a custom commands file for storing any frequently used command chains (or even things that are just helpful to be modularised)
+The [utils folder](utils/) contains the environment file (for setting the test environment - URLs, username etc used in the E2E tests - better SECRETS management is encouraged) as well as a custom commands file for storing any frequently used command chains (or even things that are just helpful to be modularised)

 ## **Running Tests**